force-h2020/force-docs/docs/source/extending/data_source.rst

 A data source is a node in the :ref:`workflow graph<wf-graph-ref>`.

-In the Workflow Manager, when you click on a data source, you will see the node's:
+In the Workflow Manager, when you click on a data source, you will see its:

 1. **function**.
     The function that the node computes.